 Dividends.
-The holders of shares of the Company's redeemable convertible preferred stock were entitled to receive dividends at the rate of \$0.03, \$0.04, \$0.092, \$0.136, \$0.06196 and \$0.219 per year on each outstanding share of Series B redeemable convertible preferred stock ("Series B"), Series C redeemable convertible preferred stock ("Series E"), Series F and Series G, respectively (as adjusted for any stock dividends, combinations or splits with respect to such shares).
+The holders of shares of the Company's redeemable convertible preferred stock were entitled to receive dividends at the rate of \$0.03, \$0.04, \$0.092, \$0.136, \$0.06196 and \$ 0.219 per year on each outstanding share of Series B redeemable convertible preferred stock ("Series B"), Series C redeemable convertible preferred stock ("Series C"), Series D redeemable convertible preferred stock ("Series D"), Series F and Series G, respectively (as adjusted for any stock dividends, combinations or splits with respect to such shares).
 Such dividends were cumulative, meaning they accrue, until paid, from the date of issuance of each round of shares, whether or not declared.
 If redeemable convertible preferred stock were converted to common stock, all accrued but unpaid dividends on the shares converted would be paid in full.
-At the Company's election, such dividends would be paid either in cash or by issuance of shares of common stock based upon the fair market value of the common stock as of the conversion date.
+At the Company's election, such dividend would be paid either in cash or by issuance of shares of common stock based upon the fair market value of the common stock as of the conversion date.
 If a dividend were paid on any share of common stock, all preferred stockholders would be entitled to a proportionate share of any such dividend as if they were holders of common stock (on an as-if converted to common stock basis).